v1peeer/discord-bot/README.md

     "token": "your_bot_token_here"
 }
 ```

-github token, username and repo name are required for the ticket transcripts to work.
+- github token, username and repo name are required for the ticket transcripts to work
-prefix and bot token are self explaining. this is my first bot, so it might be buggy.